ScreamingOranges/iCueConnect-API/readme.md

 2. Test
     * This allows you to test that both the API and Android App are working as intended.
     * By clicking this, all your leds will pulse white, turn red one after another, and pulse white again before reverting back to normal.
-At the same time you should receive a notification on your iCue Connect app.
+At the same time you should receive a notification on your iCueConnect app.

 3. Pusher Credentials
     * This allows you to view/edit your Pusher Credentials.